-The University strives to provide a place of both work and study free of discrimination, harassment, retaliation, intimidation or exploitation.
-Consistent with Federal and California State law and policy, California State University, Fresno is firmly committed to maintaining a learning and working environment that is characterized by integrity and ethical behavior on the part of its students and employees.
-Discrimination, harassment, and retaliation is prohibited by law and CSU system policy, and is contrary to the educational mission and behavioral expectations of the University.
-It damages the careers, educational experience and well-being of students, faculty and staff; undermines the respect students and the community have for the University; and tarnishes the reputation of the University as an institution of higher learning.
+The University strives to provide a place of both work and study free of discrimination, harassment, retaliation, intimidation or exploitation.- Consistent with Federal and California State law-and-policy, Galifornia State University, Fresno is firmly committed to maintaining a learning and working environment that is characterized by integrity and othical behavior on the part of its students and employees.
+Discrimination, harassment, and retaliation is prohibited by law and CSU-system policy, and is contrary to the educational mission and behavioral expectations of the University.-It damages the careers, educational experience and well-being of students, faculty and staff; undermines the respect students and the community have for the University; and tarnishes the reputation of the University as an institution of higher learning.
 Harassment is a form of discriminatory behavior which will not be permitted or condoned, and constitutes unprofessional conduct.
-Where discrimination, harassment, or retaliation is found to have occurred, the University will act to stop the such misconduct, act to prevent its recurrence, and discipline those responsible.
+Where discrimination, harassment, or retaliation is found to have occurred, the University will act to stop the such-misconduct, act to prevent its recurrence, and discipline those responsible.

-The policies below supersede all prior campus policies addressing sexual harassment, harassment, discrimination, and retaliation.
-Campus policies and procedures for filing a complaint are provided for:
+The policies below supersede all prior campus policies addressing discrimination, sexual harassment, harassment, discrimination, and retaliation as they relate to faculty, staff, job applicants and independent contractors.
+Campus These campus policies and procedures for filing a complaint are provided for apply to complaints filed by:

-Employees in Section I, Students and Student Applicants in Section II, and Job Applicants and independent contractors in Section III.
+----Employees (including Student Assistants in the scope of University employment) in Section I, Students and Student Applicants in Section II, and Job Applicants and independent contractors in Section III.

-Additional information is provided in Section IV pertaining specifically to questions that typically arise related to sexual harassment.
-Procedures for handling complaints filed on campus are addressed in Section V. Additional resources and training information is contained in Section VI.
+Please note that where an incident of sex discrimination, sex harassment or sexual violence is involved, the intake process for a complaint is different from those complaints based on the other protected legal statuses listed above.
+Additional information is provided in Section IIIV pertaining specifically to complaints regarding sexual discrimination, harassment or violencequestions that typically arise related to sexual harassment.
+Procedures for handling complaints filed on campus are addressed in Section IV.
+Additional resources and training information are contained in Section VI.